 These foxes can live up to 14 years, but the average lifespan in the wild is between 3 and 6 years.
 They've evolved to be able to withstand the freezing temperatures in the arctic and can live in temperatures as low as –94 degrees Fahrenheit.

 White foxes are monogamous, which means that they usually mate for life.
 The breeding season is in the spring usually around April and May.

 The female fox will give birth to a litter of pups that can range from six to 19 pups.
 The pups are cared for by both parents with the female caring for them in a den while the male hunts for food for both mom and pups.

 As the name Arctic fox suggests, most of their geographical range is in the Arctic tundra.
 They're native and live in Arctic areas in the Northern Hemisphere, ranging from areas of Alaska to Canada in North America, as well as ranges in Russia, Greenland, Iceland, Northern Asia and Scandinavia.
 White foxes are actually the only land mammals that are native to Iceland.

-While most white foxes in these Arctic environments live directly in the open ice and snow, some also live in boreal forest (or tundra) environments as well in areas of Canada and Alaska.
+While most white foxes in these Arctic environments live directly in the open ice and snow, some also live in boreal forest (or taiga) environments as well in areas of Canada and Alaska.